Join us at Science Gallery London for an event exploring the role that creativity can play in supporting the mental health of medical practitioners.

 As we shape up the day, you can expect to hear from:

-A faculty member from King's Undergraduate Medical Education in The Community (KUMEC) discussing the pressures that doctors face, and the role creativity can play in being and staying well.
+Dr Wuroud Abuomar, a GP and faculty member from King's Undergraduate Medical Education in The Community (KUMEC) discussing the pressures that doctors face, and the role creativity can play in being and staying well.

 A King’s medical student discussing the role that creativity has played in their studies.